-Students interested in working as a professional legal assistant may major in the Legal Assistant Program.
+Students interested in working in the legal profession may major in the Legal Assistant Program.
 Missouri Western's Legal Assistant Program is a voting member of the American Association for Paralegal Education.
-In addition, the Program has received national recognition by being approved by the American Bar Association.
+In addition, the Program is approved by the American Bar Association.
 In the Program, students may pursue a course of study leading to an associate of science degree with a major in legal assistant, a certificate, or a B.S.
 Degree in Criminal Justice with an emphasis in Legal Studies.